jean-maldo/eggplant-etl/README.md

 # Eggplant ETL

 ## Overview
-The prupose of this project is to create an ETL solution that:
+The purpose of this project is to create an ETL solution that:
 - Read in records from a parquet file.
 - Writes them to a Postgres table.